TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 | HDD | General HDD |
 | SSD | General SSD |

-Block storage must be on the same availability area of the node group to be allowed for attachment.
-You may specify the availability area to create a block storage for **parameters.availability** of the storage class manifest.
-Check the availability area of a node group to be attached from the list of node groups.
+Block storage must be on the same availability zone of the node group to be allowed for attachment.
+You may specify the availability zone to create a block storage for **parameters.availability** of the storage class manifest.
+Check the availability zone of a node group to be attached from the list of node groups.

 > [Caution]
-> Without availability area specified for the storage class manifest, a block storage is created at a random availability area.
-It is a must to specify availability area, becuase, if a block storage is located at a different availability area from its node group, it may not be properly attached.
+> Without availability zone specified for the storage class manifest, a block storage is created at a random availability zone.
+It is a must to specify availability zone, becuase, if a block storage is located at a different availability zone from its node group, it may not be properly attached.

 ```yaml
 # storage_class.yaml